 If your Commercial driver’s license has been suspended for a one-year period after a first DUI offense, you can have it reinstated after the period is complete.
 In order to have the license reinstated, you will need to apply for reinstatement and pay a fee to the Idaho Department of Transportation (IDOT).
 Once you pay the fee and meet all other court-mandated requirements, your CDL license is reinstated.

 How Can a Boise DUI Attorney Help You?

 As noted above, the penalties for a DUI offense are particularly harsh for CDL drivers.
 This is why it is important to hire a good lawyer at the earliest following a DUI charge.

-Here at the Hooper Law Offices, our lawyers work with CDL drivers to build up a robust defense against a DUI charge.
+Here at the Aaron Hooper, Attorney at Law, our lawyers work with CDL drivers to build up a robust defense against a DUI charge.
 We also help you separately request an administrative hearing about an ALS suspension, which is separate from your DUI-related license suspension.
 Our ultimate aim is to have your charges and penalties reduced to a minimum.
 Call us now to discuss your DUI case with our lawyers.